coq/stdlib-test/doc/README.md

   - pexpect >= 4.6.0
   - sphinxcontrib-bibtex >= 0.4.2

-To install them, you should first install pip and setuptools (for instance, with `apt install python3-pip python3-setuptools` on Debian / Ubuntu) then run:
+For instance, on Debian / Ubuntu, you can install pip and setuptools with `apt install python3-pip python3-setuptools` on Debian / Ubuntu then run:

     pip3 install sphinx sphinx_rtd_theme beautifulsoup4 \
                  antlr4-python3-runtime==4.7.1 pexpect sphinxcontrib-bibtex

-Nix users should get the correct development environment to build the HTML documentation from Rocq's [`default.nix`](../default.nix) (more precisely `nix-shell --argstr job stdlib-refman-html`, note this doesn't include the LaTeX packages needed to build the full documentation).

 You can check the dependencies using the `doc/tools/coqrst/checkdeps.py` script.